No Tags Found!

 From India, Vijayawada

-There is no need to review the performance.
-Let the employer keep you under PIP.
-It will not impact your right to get maternity benefits under the Maternity Benefits Act.
-If the employer is thinking of dismissing you from service following provisio to section 12(2) (a) of the Act, he is wrong.
-The said provisio only says that dismissal of a woman employee for gross misconduct shall not have the effect of 12(2)(a).
-Putting an employee under PIP will not come under the scope of Gross Misconduct.
-As such the employer cannot refuse to give maternity benefits on the ground that your performance has been poor.
-We have judgements in support that maternity benefit should be extended to a woman employee whose contract of employment (term of contract) has expired during the leave period.
-In Dr. Kavita Yadav v The Secretary, Ministry of Health and Family Welfare Department & Ors, the Supreme Court said that refusal of maternity benefit on the ground that the employee ceased to be an employee on account of expiry of the contract period will be deemed to be dismissal from service so as to deprive of the maternity benefits.
-Therefore, the employer can put you under PIP but cannot dismiss you from service.
-If dismissed, you should be given salary equal to 26 weeks and the medical bonus as required under the Act
+We have judgments supporting that maternity benefits should be extended to a woman employee whose contract of employment (term of contract) has expired during the leave period.
+In Dr. Kavita Yadav v.
+The Secretary, Ministry of Health and Family Welfare Department & Ors, the Supreme Court stated that refusal of maternity benefits on the grounds that the employee ceased to be an employee due to the expiry of the contract period will be deemed as dismissal from service, depriving the employee of maternity benefits.
+Therefore, the employer can place you under a PIP but cannot dismiss you from service.
+If dismissed, you should be given a salary equivalent to 26 weeks and the medical bonus as required under the Act.

 From India, Kannur

-According to the Maternity Benefit Act (MB Act) in India, a woman should inform her employer about her pregnancy at least eight weeks before her expected delivery date to claim maternity leave.
+According to the Maternity Benefit Act (MB Act) in India, a woman should notify her employer about her pregnancy at least eight weeks before her expected delivery date to claim maternity leave.
+Stay cool and calm during this pregnancy period.

 From India, Mumbai

 According to the Maternity Benefit Act (MB Act) in India, a woman should inform her employer about her pregnancy at least eight weeks before her expected delivery date to claim maternity leave.
+Stay calm and composed during this pregnancy period.

 From India, Mumbai